bartificer/programming-by-stealth/docs/pbs129-eslint.md

-# ESLint tutorial
+# ESLint tutorial - Guest Instructor Helma Van der Linden

 ## A linter

-This instalment we are going to expand our toolbox with a linter.
-A [linter](https://en.wikipedia.org/wiki/Lint_(software)) analyses your code for bugs and programming errors and suggests code improvements.
+In this instalment we are going to expand our toolbox with a linter.
+A [linter](https://en.wikipedia.org/wiki/Lint_(software)) analyses your code for bugs and programming errors, and suggests code improvements.
-Think of it as your little helper that nudges you to write better and consistent code.
+Think of it as your little helper that nudges you to write better and more consistent code.
-The name linter is actually derived from the fluff you find in your dryer and was invented in 1978, so the concept is really old, if you count in computer time. 😉
+The name linter is actually derived from the fluff you find in your dryer and the linter was invented in 1978, so the concept is really old, if you count in computer time. 😉

+## Matching Podcast Episode

+**Allison fill in when episode number intro has been added**

 ## Why do you need a linter?
 You might wonder why you would need a linter.
-After all, you can do everything a linter does and of course you're trying your very best to write good and consistent code.
+After all, you can do everything a linter does, and of course you're already trying your very best to write good and consistent code.
 All that is true, but how about you've nicely indented your code and then you have a bug to fix and all of your lines are changed.
 I find that manually reindenting my code gets old very fast.

 Remember a bug in SSL Bart told us about ages ago?
 This was caused by a programmer who added a second line of code to an if-statement and forgot to add the squiggly brackets.
 These kind of bugs are very difficult to spot when your code is not properly indented.

 A linter can do all these little chores for you and keep your code consistent.
-Consistent as in "do I put my opening squiggly bracket at the end of the if-statement or function declaration or on the line below?", "do I add spaces around operators or not?".
+Consistent as in, "do I put my opening squiggly bracket at the end of the if-statement or function declaration or on the line below?", and "do I add spaces around operators or not?".
 Programmers can go to war on these questions.
 It's a matter of picking a style and sticking with it and this is exactly what a linter can do for you: enforce the code style.

 ## What is a code style?

-A code style is nothing more than a set of rules that define things like, where does the opening squiggly bracket go, how much spaces to indent a line, whether to use spaces or tabs for indents, but also: always add squiggly brackets to an if-statement, always finish a line with a semicolon.
+A code style is nothing more than a set of rules that define things such as where does the opening squiggly bracket go, how much spaces to indent a line, whether to use spaces or tabs for indents, but also, always add squiggly brackets to an if-statement, and always finish a line with a semicolon.
-These rules can be wrapped up in a configuration that can be shared between projects and, more important, between team members.
+These rules can be wrapped up in a configuration that can be shared between projects and, more importantly, between team members.
 The latter prevents the wars on code styles and makes sure everyone is able to read the code another team member has written.
-So basically it's an opinion about how the code should look like and the linter is there to help you make the code look like that opinion.
+Basically, it's an opinion about how the code should look and the linter is there to help you make the code look like that opinion.

 ## What is ESLint?

 ESLint is a linter, specifically written for JavaScript or ECMAScript.
 It's written in NodeJS, which is also JavaScript, so it's a matter of eat your own dog food.
 It's an open source project that has a plugin architecture so people can write and contribute their own plugins.
-In fact, each rule it needs to enforce is a separate plugin, so it's easy to turn them on or off, or add more by adding plugins.
+In fact, each rule it needs to enforce is a separate plugin making them easy to turn on or off, or add more by adding plugins.

 ## Installing ESLint

 Let's get to work and install ESLint.
-The easiest way to install ESLint is to use `npm` (See [a previous instalment](https://pbs.bartificer.net/pbs127) on how to install that).
+The easiest way to install ESLint is to use `npm` (See [pbs127](https://pbs.bartificer.net/pbs127) on how to install `npm` itself).

-Go into your project root directory, and run the command below.
-If you don't have a project at hand, you can very well use the Sleeps to Christmas project from instalment [pbs127](https://pbs.bartificer.net/pbs127).
+Go into your project root directory, and run the command below to install ESLint.
+If you don't have a project at hand, we'll be using the Sleeps to Christmas project as an example from instalment [pbs127](https://pbs.bartificer.net/pbs127).
 I'll assume you've followed the instructions and now have a `pbs127a-sxmax` folder.
+If you don't still have the file, you can download it from [this zip file.](https://github.com/bartificer/programming-by-stealth/raw/master/instalmentZips/pbs127.zip)

 Start by entering the following command in your Terminal window.